TaokyleYT/PUCTF25-Operation_Barbarossa_1941-Writeup/README.md

 We will use cyberchef's multiple bombe (Stored at `CyberChef/CyberChef.html`)

-Tools related to enigma had already been bookmarked in `favourite` for you.

 ### Set up the bombe

 We can get some information we need from [here](https://www.ciphermachinesandcryptology.com/en/enigmatech.htm), or just mess around in CyberChef